-My name is Nikolaos (or Nikos) Papadis, and I am a fourth-year Ph.D. student in Electrical Engineering at Yale University.
+My name is Nikolaos (“Nikos”) Papadis, and I am a final-year Ph.D. student in Electrical Engineering at Yale University.
 I am a member of the Yale Institute for Network Science (YINS) and I work under the guidance of Professor Leandros Tassiulas.

-Before coming to Yale, I did my undergraduate studies at the National Technical University of Athens (NTUA) in Greece, where I got a 5-year degree in Electrical and Computer Engineering, with specializations in Network Engineering and Computer Science.
-I graduated 3rd from my class (about 350 students), with a GPA of 9.50/10.
+Before coming to Yale, I did my undergraduate studies at the National Technical University of Athens (NTUA) in Greece, where I got a 5-year degree in Electrical and Computer Engineering, with specializations in Network Engineering and Computer Science, graduating 3rd in my class of about 350 students with a GPA of 9.50/10.